MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-add-vm-image.md

 1. Set the following parameter in /etc/waagent.conf:
 * Provisioning.Enabled=n
 * Provisioning.UseCloudInit=n
+2. To ensure walinuxagent provisioning is disabled run: `mkdir -p /var/lib/waagent && touch /var/lib/waagent/provisioned`
-2. If you have cloud-init in your image, disable cloud init: touch /etc/cloud/cloud-init.disabled sudo sed -i '/azure_resource/d' /etc/fstab
+3. If you have cloud-init in your image, disable cloud init: touch /etc/cloud/cloud-init.disabled sudo sed -i '/azure_resource/d' /etc/fstab
-3. Execute a Logout.
+4. Execute a Logout.

 ****Disable Provisioning with Linux Agent 2.2.45 and onwards**** In 2.2.45, there are these configuration option changes: * Provisioning.Enabled and Provisioning.UseCloudInit are now ignored but the Linux Agent.